gdiminneapolis/gdi-starting-up/website/README.md

 installed globally, that's okay).

 ```
-npm install --save-dev browser-sync
+npm install --save-dev browser-sync # short version: npm i -D browser-sync
 ```

-This saves the package locally.
+This saves the package locally and updates the `package.json` file to include it in the `"devDependencies"` entry.
+We only have to use browser-sync during development, which is why it's saved there.
+(If you want to bundle other JS libraries you'll want to use the `--save` option for them.)

 Now, create the browser-sync configuration file in `bs-config.js`: